 What is Gestational Diabetes?

 What is Gestational Diabetes?
-That, whether you realize it or not, is a very controversial question.
+In reality, that is a very controversial question.
 Research in this area does not support current practices.
-This page is an overview of current practices for Gestational Diabetes.
-See Treatment for Gestational Diabetes to learn the evidence-based view of GD.
+This article is an overview of current practices for Gestational Diabetes.
+See Treatment for Gestational Diabetes to learn more about the evidence-based view of GD.

-During digestion, your body breaks down carbohydrates from foods such as bread, pasta, vegetables, fruits and dairy products into various sugar molecules.
+During digestion, the body breaks down carbohydrates from foods such as bread, pasta, vegetables, fruits and dairy products into various sugar molecules.
 One of these sugar molecules is glucose, a main source of energy.
-Glucose is absorbed directly into your bloodstream after you eat, but it can't enter your cells without the help of insulin.
+Glucose is absorbed directly into the bloodstream after eating, but it can't enter cells without the help of insulin.

-Your pancreas, a gland located just behind your stomach, produces insulin continuously.
-When your blood sugar increases after eating, insulin production also increases.
-The extra insulin "unlocks" your cells to more sugar, which provides your body with energy and helps maintain a normal level of sugar in your blood.
+The pancreas, a gland located just behind the stomach, produces insulin continuously.
+When blood sugar increases after eating, insulin production also increases.
+The extra insulin "unlocks" cells to more sugar, which provides the body with energy and helps maintain a normal level of sugar in the blood.

-During pregnancy, the placenta produces hormones to sustain your pregnancy.
-These hormones make your cells more resistant to insulin.
-As your placenta grows larger in the second and third trimesters, it secretes more of these hormones, making it even harder for insulin to do its job.
+During pregnancy, the placenta produces hormones to sustain the pregnancy.
+These hormones make cells more resistant to insulin.
+As the placenta grows larger in the second and third trimesters, it secretes more of these hormones, making it even harder for insulin to do its job.

-Normally, your pancreas responds by producing enough extra insulin to overcome this resistance.
-When your pancreas can’t keep up, too little glucose gets into your cells and too much stays in your blood.
+Normally, the pancreas responds by producing enough extra insulin to overcome this resistance.
+When the pancreas can't keep up, too little glucose gets into the cells and too much stays in the blood.
 This is called gestational diabetes.

 Gestational diabetes usually develops during the second trimester, sometimes as early as the 20th week, but often not until later in the pregnancy.